moews/moews.github.io/_posts/2017-03-25-supervision.md

 * Financial technology and econometrics
 * Geospatial and time series analysis

-(Technically also cosmology, galaxy evolution and astrostatistics, although that only applies to external students from other schools.)
+(Technically also cosmology and astrostatistics, for external students from other schools.)

 <div style="height:25px;font-size:1px;">&nbsp;</div>